HenryZimme/henryzimme/README.md

 I'm Henry, and I love creating logical systems that can help us (somewhat imperfectly) model and display phenomena.
 Some of my recent projects include:

 - `\lcdb-observing-strategy`: I wasn't sure how many observing nights to ask for, so...
 I did a statistical analysis!
-- `\henryzimme.github.io`: I store my favorite writing, my astrophysics research, some cool 3d demos in java, books I've read, and more on my personal website, hosted with github pages and cloudflare!
-Find more at [henryzimmerman.net](https://henryzimmerman.net)
-- `\asteroid-observer`: I had some gaps in my data, so I designed a tool that helps you fill in the gaps in your time-series data, specifically designed for asteroid observing.
 - `\andoverecon`: I created a website for the economics club I lead.
 Learn more about what we do at [andoverecon.org](https://andoverecon.org)

-P. S. Cool sim I made of a Cepheid I'm studying:
+- `\asteroid-observer`: I had some gaps in my data, so I designed a tool that helps you fill in the gaps in your time-series data, specifically designed for asteroid observing.
+- `\henryzimme.github.io`: I store my favorite writing, my astrophysics research, some cool 3d demos in java, books I've read, and more on my personal website, hosted with github pages and cloudflare!
+Find more at [henryzimmerman.net](https://henryzimmerman.net), including the dynamic version of the sim below

 <img src="/cepheid_sim_landscape_props.png" alt="OGLE-LMC-CEP-1347 Sim" width="60%">